+Athletes with physical disabilities

-The following tables have been copied with permission of the Coaching Association of Canada's Coaching Athletes with a Disability Resource.
-Mobility Impairment - Spinal Cord Injury (SCI) Description: Disruption of the spinal cord prevents transmission of nerve signals from the brain to the muscles, keeping muscles below the level of injury from functioning.
+Mobility Impairment - Spinal Cord Injury (SCI)

+Description: Disruption of the spinal cord prevents transmission of nerve signals from the brain to the muscles, keeping muscles below the level of injury from functioning.
 Spinal cord injury is most often acquired through traumatic injury.